-You also need to keep copies of all tax invoices you have received for any goods or services you have purchased for your business so that you can claim the GST credit.
 When a supplier gives you an invoice, check that it meets all of the above requirements so that you can be sure you will get your GST credit.

 Once registered for GST you need to lodge a Quarterly Business Activity Statement (BAS).
 Businesses with a turnover of less than $75,000 can lodge a BAS annually.
 Whilst this requirement does add extra bookkeeping burden on small businesses, there are numerous benefits of quarterly BAS statements.

 Firstly, you have to keep your bookkeeping up to date, well, at least quarterly.

 Any good business advisor will tell you that it is vital for your business to have up to date business records.
 You want to know whether you are making a profit or a loss.

 If you are making a profit, great, and good bookkeeping records will show you what sales/supplies are making you the most money and which expenses are costing you the most.
 This allows you to plan and improve your profits by increasing your profitable sales and decreasing expenses.

 More so, if you are making a loss, you want to know about it sooner than later so that you can do something to improve the business before it’s too late.
 So quarterly bookkeeping is a good thing, monthly or daily bookkeeping is even better.

 There are plenty of easy-to-use apps and software programs that can assist you in staying on top of your bookkeeping.
 Xero is my personal favourite and it comes with an app so you can literally do your bookkeeping whilst sitting on the bus or any other spare time you have.

 Xero also allows you to lodge the BAS through the Xero software.